ZacharyWesterman/paisley/docs/functions.md

 - `xml_encode(data: array[object[any]]) -> string`
   - Serialize data to an XML string.

+## Files
+- `dir_create(dir_path: string [, create_parents: boolean]) -> boolean`
+  - Create a directory.
+Returns true on success, or false if the directory could not be created.
+If create_parents is true, any missing parent directories will also be created.
+- `dir_delete(dir_path: string [, recursive: boolean]) -> boolean`
+  - Delete a directory.
+Returns true on success, or false if the directory could not be deleted.
+If recursive is true, all files and subdirectories will also be deleted.
+- `dir_list(dir_path: string) -> array[string]`
+  - List all files and directories in the given directory.
+If the directory does not exist, an empty array is returned.
+- `file_append(file_path: string, data: string) -> boolean`
+  - Append a string to the end of a file, creating it if it does not exist.
+Returns true on success, or false if the file could not be written.
+- `file_copy(source_path: string, dest_path: string) -> boolean`
+  - Copy a file from source_path to dest_path.
+If overwrite is true, any existing file at dest_path will be overwritten.
+Returns true on success, or false if the file could not be copied.
+- `file_delete(file_path: string) -> boolean`
+  - Delete a file.
+Returns true on success, or false if the file could not be deleted.
+- `file_exists(file_path: string) -> boolean`
+  - Check if a file exists at the given path.
+- `file_glob(glob_pattern: string) -> array[string]`
+  - List all files that match a glob pattern.
+E.g. `file_glob("*.txt")` -> ("file1.txt", "file2.txt"), depending on the files in your current directory.
+- `file_move(source_path: string, dest_path: string) -> boolean`
+  - Move a file from source_path to dest_path.
+If overwrite is true, any existing file at dest_path will be overwritten.
+Returns true on success, or false if the file could not be moved.
+- `file_read(file_path: string) -> null|string`
+  - Read the entire contents of a file as a string.
+If the file does not exist or cannot be read, null is returned.
+- `file_size(file_path: string) -> number`
+  - Get the size of a file in bytes.
+If the file does not exist, 0 is returned.
+- `file_type(file_path: string) -> string`
+  - Get the type of a file.
+Possible return values are "file", "directory", "symlink", or "other".
+If the file does not exist, "none" is returned.
+- `file_write(file_path: string, data: string) -> boolean`
+  - Write a string to a file, overwriting it if it already exists.
+Returns true on success, or false if the file could not be written.

 ## Iterables
 - `count(iter: array[any]|string, value: any|string) -> number`
   - Count the number of occurrences of a value in an array or string.